crashoverride777/swifty-receipt-validator/README.md

 ```

-Change the purchase and restore code to look something like this
+Change the purchase and restore code to look like this

 ```swift
 case .purchased: